Software Projects Outsourcing: Step-by-Step Outsourcing Guide

 Using the two models we just went through, the first thing you will have to do after you have signed your agency is to establish who is going to take most of the reigns of the project.
 Check that you have ticked off each of the following things to do.

-- Ensure tech support either you or your development agency of choice will need to provide tech support in case things go wrong.
-Sometimes, technical issues will find themselves out of the scope of the developers themselves.
+Ensure tech support.
+Either you or your software development company of choice will need to provide tech support in case things go wrong.
+Sometimes, technical issues will find themselves out of the project scope of the developers themselves.

-- Have confidence in the developers everybody hates a micromanager, so if you spend all your time leaning over the shoulders of your newfound developers, it’s never going to end well.
+Have confidence in the software development company.
+Everybody hates a micromanager, so if you spend all your time leaning over the shoulders of your newfound developers, it’s never going to end well.
 These guys will know what they are doing, that’s why they have been recruited by the agency.
 So, have faith and relax.
 You can judge at the end.

 Follow project management methodology

-Furthering on from this, it’s important to follow a good project management method.
-Whether it be AGILE or something else, you will need to ensure that you provide the frameworks that your team will understand and engage with.
+Furthering on from this, it’s important to follow a good software development processes.
+Whether it be scrum, kanban, or something else, you will need to ensure that you provide the project management tools that your team will engage with.

 Establish feedback loop in change management